Nona Gaye

-Nona Aisha Gaye (born September 4, 1974) is an American singer-songwriter, former fashion model, and retired actress.
+Nona Marvisa Gaye (born September 4, 1974) is an American singer-songwriter, former fashion model, and retired actress.
 The daughter of singer Marvin Gaye and maternal granddaughter of jazz musician Slim Gaillard, Gaye began her career as a vocalist in the early 1990s.
 In film, she portrayed Zee in The Matrix Reloaded and The Matrix Revolutions (both 2003).

 Early life

 Gaye was born in Washington, D.C., spending the first three weeks of her life in the capital of the United States.
-She is the daughter of Marvin Gaye, a Motown singer, and Janis Hunter, who managed her daughter's music career.
+She is the daughter of Marvin Gaye, a Motown singer who was then married to Anna Gordy, and Janis Hunter, who later managed her daughter's music career.
 She was raised in Redondo Beach, California.

-After Marvin Gaye divorced Anna Gordy, Nona's parents wed in 1977 before ending their marriage four years later.
+After Marvin Gaye divorced Gordy, Nona's parents wed in 1977 before ending their marriage four years later.
 Her father was killed in 1984 by her grandfather Marvin Gay Sr. when Nona was 9 years old.

 As a child, Gaye had several aspirations, including ballet and gymnastics, but ultimately decided on a career in music during her teenage years.